Portfolio construction

 - attitude to risk

-We recognise that your financial situation and goals (and even your attitude to risk) may change over time.
+Your financial situation and goals (and even your attitude to risk) may change over time.
 That's why this process is repeated regularly to make sure that your investment strategy always remains aligned to you and your needs.

 Asset allocation

 One of the core principles is to invest only in assets that are widely understood, that have stood the test of time and are predicted to earn significant returns over the decades to come.
-Concretely, your portfolios solely consist of index funds that invest in stocks and bonds.
+Concretely, the portfolios solely consist of index funds that invest in stocks and bonds.

 Why stocks?